pivotal/docs-tap/scst-store/upgrading.hbs.md

 If you have scripts searching for a `metadata-store-db` deployment, edit the scripts to instead search for `StatefulSet`.

 ### <a id="invalid-checkpoint-record"></a> Invalid checkpoint record

-When using Tanzu to upgrade to a new version of the store, there is occasionally data corruption.
-Here is an example of how this shows up in the log:
+When you use Tanzu to upgrade SCST - Store, there is occasionally data corruption.
+For example:

 ```console
 PostgreSQL Database directory appears to contain a database; Skipping initialization